Mic92/cntr/README.md

   * user/group ids
   * environment variables
   * the following files: /etc/passwd, /etc/hostname, /etc/hosts, /etc/resolv.conf
+- We extensively evaluated the correctness and performance of cntr's filesystem using xfstests and a wide range of filesystem performance benchmarks (iozone, pgbench, dbench, fio, fs-mark, postmark, ...)

 ## Usage

+At a high-level cntr provides two subcommands: `attach` and `exec`:

+- `attach`: Allows you to attach to a container with your own native shell/commands.
+  Cntr will mount the container itself at `/var/lib/cntr`.
+  The container itself will run unaffected as the mount event is not visible to container processes.
+  - Example: `cntr attach <container_id>` where `container_id` can be a container identifier or process id (see examples below).
+- `exec`: Once you are in the container, you can also run commands from the container filesystem itself.
+Since those might need there native mount layout `/` instead of `/var/lib/cntr`, cntr provides `exec` to chroot to container again and also resets the environment variables that might have been changed by our shell.
+  - Example: `cntr exec <command>` where `command` is an executable in the container

 ```console
 $ cntr --help